-Department Heads, or designees, are responsible for designating appropriate levels of use.
+Department Heads, or designees, are responsible for designating appropriate levels of use as to County social media sites and are to abide by the following directives:

 - 1. Social media network usage will be limited only to those with a clear business purpose to use the forum. - 2.
 Appropriate usage levels include identifying what sites the individual is approved to use, as well as defining capability: publish, edit, comment or view only. - 3.
 Only official spokespersons, Public Information Officers, Social Media Coordinators, and Department Head designees will be considered authorized users and have permission to post and respond. - 4.
 Authorized users will review Davison County's social media policies and procedures and are required to acknowledge their understanding and acceptance of their scope of responsibility via signing the policy acknowledgement form. - 5.
-Authorized social media spokespersons participating in social networking discussions related to Davison County business matters in off-County time will indicate that viewpoints are personal and do not necessarily reflect Davison County's opinion. - 6.
-If you choose to disclose your affiliation with Davison County in an online communication, then you must treat all communications associated with the disclosure as professional communications governed by this and other Davison County policies. - 7.
-Integrity, professionalism, privacy and impartiality should be observed when posting on social media. - 8.
+All communication must be professional communications and is governed by this and other Davison County policies. - 6.
+Integrity, professionalism, privacy and impartiality should be observed when posting on social media. - 7.
 Violations of this policy will be reviewed on a case-by-case basis and may result in appropriate disciplinary actions.